vehicle-lab/vechileAppPrivacy/README.md

 # Unveiling Potential Risks of In-Vehicle Apps.

-We present "in-vehicle App", "iArb’s detection", and "iArb analysis" for review and verification.
+We present the "in-vehicle App", "iArb detection", and "iArb analysis" for review and verification.
 Furthermore, we commit to open-sourcing all our work upon acceptance of the paper.

 ## In-vehicle App